digitalprime/Spamtrap/README.md

  * `spamtrap.reload`.
 The default is set to operator.
  * `spamtrap.exempt`.
 Exemption from SpamTrap checks (this includes command protection).
 The default is set to operator.

-# Edge & Release Builds

-Edge builds are usually nightly and are available at [jenkins.sourcebin.org](http://jenkins.sourcebin.org/job/SpamTrap/).
-These builds are not release builds and might be unstable so use at your own risk.

-# Bugs or Issues
-Please use the ticket system for reporting any bugs or issues you may find.
-The quicker they are reported the quicker they get fixed.
-Thanks

-# Donations

-If you find this plugin (or any of my plugins) useful please take the time to [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YVBUKXRCC8C9A).
-I develop these plugins in my free time (which I do not have a lot of) and your contribution will help me to continue my work on these projects.
-Thank you.